heitzmann/gdspy/docs/gettingstarted.rst

    # Save all created cells in file 'first.gds'.
    gdspy.write_gds('first.gds')

+   # Optionally, save an image of the cell as SVG.
+   cell.write_svg('first.svg')

-   # Optionally, display all cells using the internal viewer.
+   # Display all cells using the internal viewer.
    gdspy.LayoutViewer()